loshadki/whichmacshouldibuy/content/_index.md

   [Google Stadia](https://stadia.com/link/referrals?si_rid=2261358621061005807&si_rt=1) (Cloud Gaming) are still great options.

-- You are a developer and have specific needs to test on x64 CPU, or you need to run a lot of Virtual Machines on your Mac.
+- You are a developer and have specific needs to test on x64 CPU.
 If you are, I am sure you know which Mac you need.

 I will answer some questions about if it is ok to purchase a Mac with Apple Silicon: